VH-Lab/NDI-matlab/docs/reference/+ndi/session.m.md

     See also NDI.SESSION, NDI.SESSION/DELETE

-Help for ndi.session/isvalid is inherited from superclass HANDLE
+Help for ndi.session/isvalid is inherited from superclass handle

     Documentation for ndi.session/isvalid
-       doc handle.isvalid
+       doc handle/isvalid
 ```

 ---